 Quinoa with Black-Eyed Peas and Tomatoes

 Black-eyed peas and quinoa make a hearty pair, embellished with lots of flavorful tomatoes.
-Try serving this with Chili Cheese Grits and a simple coleslaw or salad.
+Try serving this with Chili Cheese Grits or fresh corn, and a simple coleslaw or salad.
 If you can, do try the liquid smoke or mesquite seasoning, either of which add a subtle smoky flavor.
-Think of this almost as a contemporary version of Hoppin’ John.
+Photos by Hannah Kaminsky.

 - 1 cup uncooked quinoa (try this with red quinoa)